wilaw/dts4moq/draft-wilaw-moq-dts4moq.md

   optimal rendition from the remaining bandwidth before the next set is considered.
 This means higher-priority sets may consume most or all available bandwidth, leaving reduced or no bandwidth for lower-priority sets.
-When using Set-Rank mode (different ranks), the fraction value is ignored; allocation is determined entirely by rank order.
+When using Set-Rank mode (different ranks), the fraction value is ignored unless two or more sets have the same rank value; in which case the available bandwidth is allocated between those sets according to their fractions.
+If each rank only holds one set, then allocation is determined entirely by rank order.

 # Subscriber Setup Methods {#subscriber-setup}